Check If Your Email Domain Is Blacklisted: Here’s What to Do About It

-When an email server is suspected of sending out spam, email service providers begin blacklisting either its IP or its domain.
-Once an IP or domain is blacklisted, emails originating from it will end up in the “spam” folder rather than in the recipient’s inbox.
-Getting an IP blacklisted can be extremely damaging to an online marketing campaign, but there are things you can do to avoid it.
+When an email server is suspected of sending out spam, email service providers begin blacklisting (blocklisting) either its IP or its domain.
+Once an IP address or domain is blacklisted, emails originating from it will end up in the “spam” folder rather than in the recipient’s inbox.
+Getting an IP blacklisted (blocklisted) can be extremely damaging to email marketing, but there are ways you can avoid the blacklist database.

-This post will first show you how to check if your IP is on a blacklist, and then more importantly, how to remove it to restore healthy email deliverability.
+This guide will cover how to run an IP blacklist check, and more importantly, the blacklist-removal process to restore healthy email deliverability.

-If you aren’t getting the response you expected from your email campaign, your IP address or domain could be blacklisted.
+If you aren’t getting the response you expected from your email campaigns, your IP address or domain could be blacklisted (blocklisted).

 Domains can get blacklisted if there are too many spam complaints—or if the email appears to share the hallmarks of unsolicited promotion.
 ISPs may block users from accessing blacklisted websites and may prevent them from receiving an email from blacklisted domains or IP addresses.

-There are a number of blacklisting sites available which store email blacklists, letting you search through email blacklists, add to the email blacklists, or get yourself removed from email blacklists.
+There are a number of blacklist database sites available which store email blacklists, allowing you to search through email blacklists, add to the email blacklists, or get yourself removed from email blacklists.

-You won’t get a notification that your IP is blacklisted.
+If your email domain name IP is blacklisted, you won’t get notified.
 Instead, you’ll need to take action to find out.
-Here are a few ways you can tell:
+Here are a few ways you can find out:

 - Check a blacklisted site directly.
 Many blacklists are openly available, such as net.
 If you want to see whether your domain is being blocked by a specific site, you can search by that site either the IP address or domain.

 - Use a dedicated blacklist tool.
 You can perform a blacklist check on the MXToolbox.
-There are a number of free, online tools that you can use to check domain and IP address blacklists.
-There are a number of blacklists so each tool may not have access to all of them—you should check on more than one site.
+There are free blacklist checker tools that show you the health of the domain name of your email server.
+There are a number of domain and IP address blacklists so each tool may not have access to all of them—you should run an email blacklist check on more than one site.

 - Send test emails.
 Send test emails out to a list of known email addresses and see how many of them are received and whether they end up moved to the spam folder.
 Test emails will show not only whether emails are being delivered but how they’re being delivered.